-Peer-to-peer lending platforms aren’t meant to be your sole investment vehicle, but they can offer you a way to earn potentially big rewards outside of investing in the stock market.
+Peer-to-peer lending platforms aren’t meant to be your sole investment vehicle, but they can offer you a way to potentially earn big rewards outside of investing in the stock market.

 Those rewards vary with the types and number of loans you fund.
-The riskier the loan, the higher the returns you’ll get because that borrower will in turn be charged higher rates.
+The riskier the loan, the higher the returns you’ll get because that borrower will, in turn, be charged higher rates.
 However, the riskier a borrower is, the greater the chance that they’ll default and pass that loss on to you.